sofyalaski/functional-genomics/protokoll.md

 ## convert wiggle files into bigWig
 use unique.str1.wig files, as we are only interested in uniquely mapped reads(?).
 `wigToBigWig /home/laskina/srr.wig sizes.genome /home/laskina/srr10.bw`
-Problem: UCSC and STAR Chromosome names are not equal -> error by calling, must rename or ignore other chromosomes
+Problem: UCSC and STAR Chromosome names are not equal -> error by calling, must rename or ignore other chromosomes(done in previous step)